Welcome to Paradigm Shift, a superpower-based role playing board.

 Here, one will assume the perspective of a character within Paradigm Academy, as an Agent Trainee receiving the MAPP serum, a secret chemical developed to produce super powers in young adults.

-Section Two: How to Interact in Threads
+Section Two: How to Interact in Threads The finer points of person-to-person interaction.

 Alright, what I will basically be going over here is the two main types of roleplay present in most forum-based text roleplays: First and third person.